mia-platform/console-sdk/CONTRIBUTING.md

 ## How to submit a PR

 * Commits should follow standards: `<type>(<scope>): <subject> – feat(core): Add new feature`
-* Please remember to use `yarn changeset` to update the `CHANGELOG.md` file with a summary of your PR changes.
+* Please remember to use `pnpm changeset` to update the `CHANGELOG.md` file with a summary of your PR changes.

 ## How to create a new tag